The Depstech DEFJ0006 quadrocopter in the test

 The Depstech Quadrocopter is delivered in a nice, squeaky cardboard box, which provides the first indications of the model.
 Unpacked you get presented the small quadrocopter including the extensive accessories.
 The accessories are really above average.
 Here, other manufacturers should really cut off a slice of.

-The quadcopter measures with Bumper 13.5mx13.5 × 3.5cm, the case alone measures 8.5 × 8.5 × 3.5cm.
-The Bumper is attached to the bottom and can be easily removed, so that you can fly the Quadrocopter even without protection.
-Despite the small size, an HD camera is integrated in the housing, which takes considerable pictures in 720p, directly on an SD card.
+The quadrocopter measures with bumper 13.5mx13.5x3.5cm, the housing alone measures 8.5x8.5x3.5cm.
+The bumper is attached to the underside and can be easily removed so that the quadrocopter can also fly without protection.
+Despite the small size, an HD camera is integrated in the housing, which records remarkable pictures in 720p, directly on an SD card.

 The remote looks like a gamepad and is also in the hand.
 You can easily reach all buttons and even beginners should get no problems with this remote control.
 The remote control is powered by 4 AA batteries, which are not included.